radiantlogic-v8/documentation-ido/documentation/identity-providers/okta-sso.md

 ## Overview

-This guide explains how to configure Okta as an identity provider for Identity Observability using IDP console's OpenID Connect integration.
-By the end, users will be able to log in to the Identity Observability portal using their Okta credentials.
+This guide explains how to configure Okta as an external OpenID Connect (OIDC) identity provider for **Radiant Logic Identity Observability**.
+This allows users to log in to the Identity Observability portal using their Okta credentials.

 ### Prerequisites